DataDog/hiring-engineers/answers.md

 Then, get the Agent reporting metrics from your local machine and move on to the next section...

-## Prerequisites - Configuring your environment (Kyvaune's Notes)
+## Prerequisites - Configuring your environment
+### (Kyvaune's responses and guidance added in-line from this point onward)

 Step 1: Setup your Linux VM

-See here (https://learn.hashicorp.com/tutorials/vagrant/getting-started-index?in=vagrant/getting-started) for more information on how to install Vagrant and Virtualbox.
+First, see here (https://learn.hashicorp.com/tutorials/vagrant/getting-started-index?in=vagrant/getting-started) for information on how to install Vagrant and Virtualbox.

-After completing the quick-start guide, simply enter “vagrant ssh” into a terminal window.
+After completing the quickstart guide, enter “vagrant ssh” into a terminal window.
 This should connect you to the newly created Linux VM, from which you will then be able to undertake the tasks outlined within this challenge :)

 Step 2: Create a trial Datadog Account